 Dynamic microphones operate using electromagnetic induction.
 Inside the mic, there's a diaphragm attached to a coil of wire.
 When sound waves hit the diaphragm, it moves the coil within a magnetic field, generating an electrical current that mirrors the sound wave.
 This simple and effective mechanism allows dynamic mics to be reliable and sturdy.

-Condenser mics work on the principle of capacitance change.
-They have a diaphragm placed very close to a backplate, creating a capacitor.
-When sound waves hit the diaphragm, they change the distance between the diaphragm and the backplate, altering the capacitance and creating an electrical signal that represents the sound wave.
+Condenser microphones work using the principle of capacitance.
+Inside the mic, a thin, electrically charged diaphragm is positioned extremely close to a solid backplate, forming a capacitor.
+When sound waves strike the diaphragm, they cause it to vibrate, changing the distance between the diaphragm and the backplate.
+These changes alter the capacitance, which is then converted into an electrical signal that accurately represents the sound.
+This design allows condenser mic frequency response to be wider and capture finer sound detail compared to dynamic microphones.

 Main Similarities and Differences Between Condenser and Dynamic Microphones

 Both condenser and dynamic microphones convert sound waves into electrical signals, but they do so in fundamentally different ways.
-Condenser mics are generally more sensitive and have a wider frequency response, making them ideal for capturing detailed audio in controlled environments.
+Studio condenser microphones are generally more sensitive and have a wider frequency response, making them ideal for capturing detailed audio in controlled environments.
 Dynamic mics, on the other hand, are more rugged and better suited for high-volume applications and live sound.

 Pros and Cons of Dynamic and Condenser Microphones